arlbibek/arl-preferences/README.md

 # Personal Preferences
- -  Personal preferences for different apps and softwares that I use.
+Personal preferences for different apps and softwares that I use.
- -  This is for future references.
+>This is for future references.

- # The End